PurpleSquirrelMedia/xr-unity/README.md

 # Sample Unity Projects

-* [Sample 8th Wall XR app](https://github.com/8thwall/xr-unity/blob/master/projects/8thWallXR-SampleApp.unitypackage?raw=true) - A simple unity scene containing a table with a TV on top of it.
+* [Sample 8th Wall XR app](https://github.com/8thwall/xr-unity/blob/master/projects/8thWallXR-Sample/8thWallXR-SampleApp.unitypackage?raw=true) - A simple unity scene containing a table with a TV on top of it.
 Use as a base project to AR-enable after downloading the 8th Wall XR unity package.

-# Tutorial